ethereum/EIPs/EIPS/eip-draft_clearable.md

 #### processClearableTransfer

 Sets a clearable transfer to status `InProcess`.
 Only a clearing agent can successfully execute this action.
+This status is optional, but without it the orderer can cancel the transfer at any time.

 | Parameter | Description |
 | ---------|-------------|